 Originally we booked at Kai Tulum, but due to travel disruptions and rebooking challenges, we landed at Villa Pescadores next door.
 Eco friendly, quiet, and only 18 bungalows inside of the Tulum archaeological area.
 It was exactly what we needed to relax and recharge.
 No TVs, no phones, (and no blow dryers) – 100% disconnected.

 M’axanab, Hotelito Azul, and La Zebra are other great choices along the Zona Hotelera.
+Don’t want to break the bank on the hotel, but still looking for a quality stay?
+Check out Hip Hotel or Dune Boutique Hotel.
 Sanara Tulum Hotel, Be Tulum, and Nomade Tulum, are located a little further down ZH and more wellness focused.
 Looking for a spa day outside of your hotel?
 Mayan Clay has unique services where they will massage you with clay from head to toe (literally, including your hair) in the jungle.
 Highly recommend!

 Narco’s fan?
 You can now book reservations to stay at Pablo Escobar’s personal mansion at Casa Malca.